Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering

 \section{Augmented Lagrangian Method for ONMF}

-In this section, we present an alternative approach to solve ONMF problems.
+In this section, we present an alternative approach to solve ONMF problems\footnote{Our code for the proposed algorithm is available at \url{https://bitbucket.org/filp/onmf/src}.}.
 Typically, ONMF algorithms strictly enforce nonnegativity for each iterate while trying to achieve orthogonality at the limit.
 This can be done using a proper penalization term \cite{Ding06orthogonalnonnegative}, a projection matrix formulation \cite{Yang10linearand} or by choosing a suitable search direction \cite{Choi08algorithmsfor}.
 We propose here a method working the opposite way: at each iteration, a (continuous) projected gradient scheme is used to ensure that the $V$ iterates are orthogonal (but not necessarily nonnegative).

 Nonnegativity constraints in the ONMF formulation \eqref{eq:JoNMF} will be handled using the following augmented Lagrangian, defined for a matrix of Lagrange multipliers $\Lambda \in \mathbb{R}^{k \times n}_+$ associated to the nonnegativity constraints: